Frequently Asked Questions

 Am I too old?
 What is the age limit?

 You are never too old!
 Our most mature guest to date was 78 years old.
-As far as taking children or young adults it depends on their maturity level, and how much they would appreciate a heli ski trip.
+As far as taking children or young adults is concerned, it depends on their maturity level and how much they would appreciate a heli-ski trip.
 Taking kids who are 12 years and older is not out of the question.

 Does the helicopter land, or do I have to jump out?